mbellman/cosmodrone/README.md

 * Handy routine for checking on-screen condition
 * Handy routine for converting to/from Canvas pixel data index and [x, y] pixel coordinate
 * Base "Component" class inherited by all components
-* Why don't public functions have descriptions?
-* Continue skimming through and clarifying variable names/comments
-* Check to see if all comments are really necessary...
 * Background, Terrain, and HeightMap classes need some tidying